furry13/draft-buraglio-deprecate7050/draft-ietf-v6ops-prefer8781.md

 Implementations should strive for consistent PREF64 acquisition methods.
 The DNS64-based mechanism of [RFC7050] should be employed only when RA-based PREF64 delivery is unavailable, or as a fallback for legacy systems incapable of processing the PREF64 RA Option.

-# Conventions and Definitions
+# Terminology

 DNS64: a mechanism for synthesizing AAAA records from A records, defined in [RFC6147].

 NAT64: a mechanism for translating IPv6 packets to IPv4 packets and vice versa.
 The translation is done by translating the packet headers according to the IP/ICMP Translation Algorithm defined in [RFC7915].
-NAT64 translators can operate in stateless or stateful mode ([RFC6144]).
+NAT64 translators can operate in stateful ([RFC6144]) or stateless mode.
+This document uses "NAT64" as a generalized term for a translator which uses the algorith defined in [RFC7915] and operates within a framework for IPv4/IPv6 translation described in [RFC6144].

 PREF64 (or Pref64::/n, or NAT64 prefix): An IPv6 prefix used for IPv6 address synthesis and for network addresses and protocols translation from IPv6 clients to IPv4 servers using the algorithm defined in [RFC6052].